-On July 24, 2013, the Company was granted a waiver from applying section 461.1 of the TSX Company Manual (the "Manual"), requiring annual election of all directors.
+On September 2, 2014, the Company was granted a waiver from applying section 461.1 of the TSX Company Manual (the "Manual"), requiring annual election of all directors.
 The Company requested the waiver due to the following reasons:

-- the Company's securities are listed on the ASX; - the Company is incorporated under the Australian Corporations Act 2001 (Cth);

-- at least 75 per cent of the Company's trading value and volume over the six month immediately preceding the request for waiver had occurred on the ASX; and - the Company confirmed that it is in compliance with director election standards and practices of Australian issuers and ASX.
+- the Company's securities are listed on the ASX; - the Company is incorporated under the Australian Corporations Act 2001 (Cth); - at least 75 per cent of the Company's trading value and volume over the six month immediately preceding the request for waiver had occurred on the ASX; and - the Company confirmed that it is in compliance with director election standards and practices of Australian issuers and ASX.

-As at the date of this AIF, an aggregate 43,790,379 Shares (representing approximately 17.43 per cent of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
-In addition, directors and officers have an interest in 4,300,000 unlisted options and 2,108,444 performance rights.
+As at the date of this AIF, an aggregate 44,983,136 Shares (representing approximately 15.65 per cent of all issued and outstanding Shares as at that date) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company as a group.
+In addition, directors and officers have an interest in 1,050,000 unlisted options and 3,837,276 performance rights.

-Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
+Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman Mr. Goyder was initially appointed as a non- executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
 Mr Goyder has considerable experience as an executive and as a public and private investor.
-October 25, 2005 41,059,389 William Brendan Bent Perth, Western Australia Managing Director Mr Bent joined Chalice in February 2013, and prior to joining Chalice, Bill held a senior executive role with Mirabela Nickel and was Director of Strategy with PriceWaterhouseCoopers Advisory and an Associate Director at Mainsheet Corporate for a combined period of five years.
-February 1, 2013 646,350 Dr Douglas Alan Jones Perth, Western Australia Executive Director Prior to being appointed Managing Director in December 2009 Dr Jones was a non-executive director of Chalice and also the Managing Director of Liontown Resources Limited (listed on ASX).
-Dr Jones ceased to be director of Liontown Resources Limited in February 2013 and remains a director of 2 other TSX and AIM listed entities.
-November 11, 2008 296,278 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Stephen is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
+October 25, 2005 41,733,533 William Brendan Bent Perth, Western Australia Managing Director Mr Bent joined Chalice in February 2013, and prior to joining Chalice, Bill held a senior executive role with Mirabela Nickel and was Director of Strategy with PriceWaterhouseCoopers Advisory and an Associate Director at Mainsheet Corporate for a combined period of five years.
+February 1, 2013 876,214 Dr Douglas Alan Jones Perth, Western Australia Executive Director Prior to being appointed Managing Director in December 2009 Dr Jones was a non-executive director of Chalice and also the Managing Director of Liontown Resources Limited (listed on ASX).
+Dr Jones ceased to be director of Liontown Resources Limited in February 2013 and remains a director of 1 other TSX and AIM listed entity.
+November 11, 2008 379,137 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Stephen is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
 Stephen was, until December 2010, President and COO of Capstone Mining Corp. and President & CEO of its predecessor, Sherwood Mining Corp. from 2005 until the combination with Capstone in 2008.
-He is also a director of TSX-listed Mercator Minerals Ltd., TSX Venture-listed Troon Ventures and NASDAQ-listed Blue Wolf Mongolia Holdings Corp.
-May 3, 2010 26,321 Anthony William Kiernan (2)(3) Perth, Western Australia Non-executive Director Mr. Kiernan is a former practising solicitor and business consultant and a director of five other entities listed on ASX.
-February 15, 2007 1,662,041 Richard Keith Hacker Perth, Western Australia Chief Financial Officer and Company Secretary Mr. Hacker is Chief Financial Officer and Company Secretary of Chalice.
-August 1, 2008 100,000
+He was also previously a director of TSX-listed Mercator Minerals Ltd, TSX Venture-listed Troon Ventures and NASDAQ-listed Blue Wolf Mongolia Holdings Corp.
+May 3, 2010 26,321 Anthony William Kiernan (2)(3) Perth, Western Australia Non-executive Director Mr. Kiernan is a former practising solicitor and business consultant and a director of three other entities listed on ASX.
+Mr Kiernan was previously a director of ASX Listed Uranium Equities and Liontown Resources Limited.
+February 15, 2007 1,662,041 Richard Keith Hacker Perth, Western Australia Chief Financial Officer and Company Secretary Mr. Hacker is Chief Financial Officer and Company Secretary of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
+August 1, 2008 305,890